Cohomogeneity one Ricci Solitons from Hopf Fibrations: New Examples of Ricci solitons

-\begin{proposition} Suppose that $d_1 >1$ and $A_3 = 0.$ As $\bar{f} \to 0,$ the solution $c_{\bar{f}}$ to the two summands Einstein equations converges to the first cone solution on every relative compact subset of $(0, \pi)$ if $\varepsilon=-n$ and $(0, \infty)$ if $\varepsilon \in \left\{ 0, n \right\}$ respectively. \end{proposition} \begin{proof} Recall that the limit trajectory for $\bar{f} = 0$ corresponds to the trajectory with $\mathcal{L} \equiv 0,$ which describes a Ricci flat trajectory.
-According to proposition \ref{VariablesBoundedRicciFlatTwoSummandsCase}, the Ricci flat trajectory asymptotically approaches the first cone solution, which takes the constant value $X_i = \frac{1}{n}$ and $Y_i=\frac{1}{nc_i}$ for $i=1,2.$ Notice that this is in fact the value at $t=0$ of all the cone solutions.
-Therefore it will also be called the {\em base point} of the cone solution.
+\begin{proposition} Suppose that $d_1 >1$ and $A_3 = 0.$ As $\bar{f} \to 0,$ the solution $c_{\bar{f}}$ to the two summands Einstein equations converges to the first cone solution on every relatively compact subset of $(0, \pi)$ if $-\frac{\varepsilon}{2}=n$ and $(0, \infty)$ if $-\frac{\varepsilon}{2} \in \left\{ -n, 0 \right\},$ respectively. \end{proposition} \begin{proof} Recall that the limit trajectory with $\bar{f} = 0$ corresponds to a trajectory with $\mathcal{L} \equiv 0,$ more precisely the unique solution of the Ricci flat system in $X_i,$ $Y_i$ in the unstable manifold of \eqref{InitialCriticalPoint}.
+According to proposition \ref{VariablesBoundedRicciFlatTwoSummandsCase}, the Ricci flat trajectory asymptotically approaches the first cone solution, which takes the constant value $X_i = \frac{1}{n}$ and $Y_i=\frac{1}{nc_i}$ for $i=1,2.$ Notice that this is in fact the value at $t=0$ of all cone solutions.
+Therefore it will be called {\em base point} of the cone solution.

-If $\varepsilon \geq 0,$ notice as in the proof of proposition \ref{TwoSummandsEinsteinMetricsWithNegativeScalarCurvature} the variables $X_i, Y_i$ are bounded and moreover the B\"ohm functional $\mathscr{F}_0$ is bounded from below, non-increasing and has a critical point on the cone solution.
-In fact, any Einstein trajectory that takes a constant value on $\mathscr{F}_0$ is a cone solution and $\mathscr{F}_0 = n(n-1) c_{1}^{{2d_1}/{n}} c_{2}^{{2d_2}/{n}}.$ However, since $A_3=0,$ the cone solution is unique and hence is the minimum.
+If $\varepsilon \geq 0$ notice as in the proof of proposition \ref{TwoSummandsEinsteinMetricsWithNegativeScalarCurvature} that the variables $X_i, Y_i$ are bounded, that the B\"ohm functional $\mathscr{F}_0$ is bounded from below and non-increasing, and that it has a critical point on the cone solution.
+In fact, any Einstein trajectory that takes a constant value on $\mathscr{F}_0$ is a cone solution and $\mathscr{F}_0 = n(n-1) c_{1}^{{2d_1}/{n}} c_{2}^{{2d_2}/{n}}.$ However, since $A_3=0,$ the cone solution is unique and hence the minimum.